giove91/arithmat/README.md

 ### Available classes for arithmetic matroids

 All classes for arithmetic matroids derive from `ArithmeticMatroidMixin` and from some subclass of Sage's `Matroid`.
-The class `ArithmeticMatroidMixin` is not intended to be used by itself, but it is possible to subclass it in order to create new classes for arithmetic matroids (see below).
+The class `ArithmeticMatroidMixin` is not intended to be used by itself, but it is possible to subclass it in order to create new classes for arithmetic matroids.

 The classes which are already provided in `arithmat` are the following.